rukies01/redi_final_project/README.md

 2. Run the script
    python main.py

-## Future Improvements
+## Future Improvements:

-Add a weather API to suggest weather appropriate clothes Add timestamps to track last worn dates
+- Add a weather API to suggest weather appropriate clothes
+- Add timestamps to track last worn dates
-Ask user if they are satisfy with suggestion and then suggest another if they are not satisfied.
+- Ask user if they are satisfy with suggestion and then suggest another if they are not satisfied.
-Add a GUI
+- Add a GUI

 Author: